-The financial section of this book presents the 2018-19 budget of the School District of Marshfield.
-This document has been prepared to meet the revenue cap limits as prescribed by state law, and also the new provisions under recently legislated Wisconsin Act 10.
+The financial section of this book presents the 2019-20 budget of the School District of Marshfield.
+This document has been prepared to meet the revenue cap limits as prescribed by state law, and also the provisions under 2011 legislation known as Wisconsin Act 10.